olcf/olcf-user-docs/systems/summit_user_guide.rst

 cgroup limits on a node to default once the 4-hour CPU-time reduction has been reached, kill the offending process and start a new login session to the node.

+Users can run command ``check_cgroup_user`` on login nodes to check what processes were recently killed by cgroup limits.

     .. note:: Login node limits are set per user and not per individual login session.
 All user processes on a node are contained within a single cgroup and will share the cgroup's limits.